-The Paragon Automation platform provides highly automated and programmable device-level diagnostics and network analytics capabilities through integration with the Paragon Insights module (formerly HealthBot).
-These capabilities enable the platform to integrate with multiple data collection methods and correlates large volumes of time-sensitive telemetry data, providing a multidimensional and predictive view of the network.
-Paragon Insights:
+The Paragon Automation platform provides highly automated and programmable device-level diagnostics and network analytics capabilities through integration with the Paragon Insights module (HealthBot).
+This allows the platform to integrate with multiple data collection methods and correlates large volumes of time-sensitive telemetry data, providing a multidimensional and predictive view of the network.
+Paragon Insights capabilities include the following:

 Provides an aggregated and abstracted view of network health.

-Applies machine learning to dynamically master the baseline performance of infrastructure elements and network applications.
-It proactively triggers corrective actions when real-time metrics deviate from configured tolerance levels.
+Applies machine learning (ML) to dynamically master the baseline performance of infrastructure elements and network applications; proactively triggers corrective actions when real-time metrics deviate from configured tolerance levels.

 Supports the following telemetry data gathering (ingest) methods:

-OpenConfig—Allows collection of operational data using the OpenConfig data models over the gRPC protocol.
+OpenConfig—Allows collection of operational data using the open standards-based OpenConfig data models over the gRPC protocol.

-iAgent—SSH/Telnet connectivity with devices allows Paragon Automation to pull telemetry data from devices.
-It also enables Paragon Automation to securely configure the devices.
+iAgent—SSH/Telnet connectivity with devices allows for telemetry data to be pulled from devices by the platform.
+It also allows for secure configuration of devices by the platform.
 We also support NETCONF connectivity for Juniper Networks devices and CLI for third-party devices.

-Native Google protocol buffers (Google Protobuf)—A Junos OS-native telemetry system that can send Google Protobuf-formatted telemetry data over UDP.
+Native GPB—A Junos OS-native telemetry system that can send Google protobuf-formatted telemetry data over UDP.

 Syslog—Allows devices to send structured or unstructured syslog messages over UDP to the platform in response to events happening on the device.

-The Paragon Automation platform provides network control capabilities through integration with the Paragon Pathfinder module (formerly NorthStar Controller).
-This allows Paragon Automation to act as a software-defined network (SDN) controller enabling the users to control an entire network from a single location.
+The Paragon Automation platform provides network control capabilities through integration with the Paragon Pathfinder module (NorthStar Controller).
+This allows the platform to act as a software-defined network (SDN) controller providing the user with the ability to control an entire network from a single location.
 Paragon Pathfinder capabilities include:

-Label-switched path (LSP) reporting—Label edge routers (LERs) use PCEP reports to report all types of LSPs (PCC Controlled, PCC Delegated, and PCE Initiated) to Paragon Automation.
+Label-switched path (LSP) reporting—Label edge routers (LERs) use PCEP reports to report all types of LSPs (PCC_controlled, PCC_delegated, and PCE_initiated) to the platform.

-LSP provisioning—Create LSPs or update LSPs that have been delegated.
+LSP provisioning—Create LSPs from the platform or update LSPs that have been delegated.
 You can also create multiple LSPs at one time.

-Diverse LSPs—From the Paragon Pathfinder UI, design two LSPs so that the paths, node, link, or shared-risk link groups (SRLG) diverse from each other.
+Diverse LSPs—From the Paragon Pathfinder UI, design two LSPs so that the paths are node, link, or shared-resource link groups (SRLG) diverse from each other.

 Rerouting of LSPs—Reroutes PCE-initiated and delegated LSPs around points of failure.